What affects moving costs in St Albans

 Cost driverWhat changes the timeWhy it affects total cost

-Parking accessPermit zones, limited bays, or narrow roads push the van further from the doorIncreases carry distance and shuttle trips, so loading/unloading take longer
+Parking accessPermit zones, limited bays, or narrow roads push the van further from the doorIncreases carry distance and shuttle trips, so loading and unloading take longer

 Building layoutStairs, tight corridors, split levels, or lift queues slow each item movedMore handling steps per item extend labour hours

-Van size / moversToo small a van or too few movers require extra trips or slower handlingPoor sizing extends duration; right sizing shortens the schedule
+Van size / moversToo small a van or too few movers require extra trips or slower handlingPoor sizing extends duration; the right setup shortens the schedule

 Route timingSchool-run, commuter peaks, or roadworks add journey unpredictabilityDelays arrival and compresses loading windows, increasing total hours